gabrieltempass/streamlit-navigation-bar/README.md

 ## Roadmap

-The current version of the Streamlit Navigation Bar still has some limitations, that are planned to be addressed in future updates, those are:
+The current version of the Streamlit Navigation Bar still has some limitations, that are planned to be addressed in future updates.
+Those are:
 * Be responsive on smaller screens.
 * Adjust layout to Streamlit's sidebar.
 * Open URLs.